tomko-lab/tomko-lab.github.io/content/people/subhrasankha.md

 ## Bio
-Subhra joined our group in 2018, and he explore the means to estimate urban traffic flows from small subsets of the overall traffic -- based on trajectory data typically collected by Satellite Navigation companies.
+Subhra joined our group in 2018, and he explores the means to estimate urban traffic flows from small subsets of the overall traffic -- based on trajectory data typically collected by Satellite Navigation companies.
 Subhra is supervised by Prof Stephan Winter, and co-supervised by Martin.

 ![profile](/images/people/subhrasankha.jpg)